 This sets up the problem.
 Men are by nature energy conserving.
 We are wired to do specific tasks and then rest.
 That is how we restore our testosterone levels, which reduces our stress levels.
 Increasing romantic gestures has an energy cost.
 Comedian Dante Nero has wisely stated that when you do something for someone three times, it becomes expected.
 Over time a romantic gesture can quickly turn into an obligation.
 Now we have a situation where a man is not only expected to perform those obligations that were once romantic gestures, but he needs novel ways to continue to be romantic.
 He has created a romantic arms race against his past self.

 I think John Gray missed what I see as the logical response.

 One of my tech skills is optimizing database queries.
 Figuring out how to retrieve the data result I want as quickly and efficiently as possible.
 Fix the bottleneck and everything works better.
 The bottleneck here is the 90% number.
 A man should be spending more time encouraging his woman to seek out positive social networks that lower her stress level.
 If he doesn’t, then that de-stressing task becomes his responsibility.

 Stress by Bernard Goldbach

-So if your girl starts hinting that she is unhappy and you can see she lacking a nurturing network or other outlets to de-stress, take her out on a nice romantic date.
-During the date make a stop at an art supply store, pass by a dance studio that offers classes or any other hobbies she might be interested in participating that are not based on competition.
+So if your girl starts hinting that she is unhappy and you can see she lacks a nurturing network or other outlets to de-stress, take her out on a nice romantic date.
+During the date make a stop at an art supply store, pass by a dance studio that offers classes or any other hobbies she might be interested in participating in that are not based on competition.
 Encourage her to build out her network and hobbies in a way that supports her emotional needs.
-Otherwise, it will all blowback on you.
+Otherwise, it will all blow back on you.

 I’m no expert on this topic, but I am surprised Dr. Gray missed this point.
 It is simple arithmetic.